danielrusso/firefox-proton-supercharger/README.md

 ## Minimalist Tab Bar for Firefox 119+ Proton UI

+> ℹ️ This userChrome.css tweak has been updated to work with Firefox 119.0+ as of October 28, 2023

 <img width="1256" alt="screenshot" src="https://user-images.githubusercontent.com/532904/139001554-10f903f9-d2be-409d-9c4e-8cd2f2ee2297.png">

-Simple userChrome.css tweak for Firefox 91+ (Proton) tab bar to make it more minimalistic while retaining the soul of Proton by doing the following:
+Simple userChrome.css tweak for Firefox 119+ (Proton) tab bar to make it more minimalistic while retaining the soul of Proton by doing the following:

  * Removes the shadow from the active tab.
  * Adds a slight border next to each active tab for clarity and organization.